piacent/PMTPosition/README.md

   * We probably just need the energy (aka PMT integral) and not the full waveform [done]
 * Compute the LY integral/amplitude for each PMT assuming R^-something [from 3.5 to 4.5]
 * Test different positions [check well geometry] as a fuction from the distance from camera.
 We can actually play only with the x position (assuming 3 cameras and 8 PMTs)
+* Test the different positions assuming the same "charge yield" of the PMTs (operated then at higher voltages wrt LIME)
 * Evaluate the "goodness" of a position by means of:
   * Overall amplitude (for efficiency reasons)
   * Ratios among amplitudes